Trump says New York Times will face consequences over poll showing 40% approval

 In an analysis accompanying the survey, The New York Times’ Chief Political Analyst Nate Cohn wrote that demographic patterns had largely reverted to those seen before Trump’s 2020 defeat.

-Cohn also noted that voters expressed unfavorable views of Trump across nearly every issue tested, including immigration, the economy and his handling of foreign policy, including relations with Russia and Israel.
+Cohn also noted that voters expressed unfavorable views of Trump across nearly every issue tested, including immigration, the economy, and his handling of foreign policy, such as relations with Russia and Israel.

 President Donald Trump disembarks Air Force One as he arrives at Zurich Airport before attending the World Economic Forum (WEF) in Davos, on January 21, 2026 in Zurich, Switzerland (Getty Images)